Start9Labs/documentation/site/source/support/index.rst

   :class: large-5
   :anchor: Get help

-  Get help for third party apps that connect to your Embassy services
+  Get help for third party apps that connect to your StartOS services

 .. raw:: html